sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 ## 4. Schema Additions

-#### Config DB
+#### AUTO_TECHSUPPORT|global
 ```
 key = "AUTO_TECHSUPPORT|global"
-state = enabled|disabled;
+state = enabled|disabled;       # Enable/Disable the feature globally
 cooloff = 300;                  # Minimum Time in seconds, between two successive techsupport invocations.
                                   Manual Invocations will be considered as well in the cooloff calculation
-max-techsupports = 5;           # Maximum number of Techsupport dumps (Doesn't matter if it's manually or auto invoked),
-                                  which are allowed to be present on the device.
-                                  The oldest one will be deleted, when the the limit has already crossed this.
+max-techsupport-size = 10;      # A perentage value should be specified.
+                                  This signifies maximum Size to which /var/dump/ directory can be grown until.
+                                  The actual value in bytes is calculate based on the available space in the filesystem hosting /var/dump
+                                  When the limit is crossed, the older techsupport dumps are incrementally deleted
 core-usage = 5;                 # A perentage value should be specified.
                                   This signifies maximum Size to which /var/core directory can be grown until.
                                   The actual value in bytes is calculate based on the available space in the filesystem hosting /var/core